Our High School Program

 Throughout high school, students have options to take a variety of standard high school courses as well as honors level courses and Advanced Placement (AP) courses and exams.
 AP courses and exams are college-level courses and may earn students advanced college credit while still in high school.

-El Alsson courses of study are designed to meet leading US curriculum standards, including the Common Core State Standards in Mathematics, English Language Arts and Literacy in subject areas.
+El Alsson courses of study are designed to meet leading US curriculum standards, including the Common Core State Standards in Mathematics, English Language Arts and Literacy in subject areas, in addition to Next Generation Science Standards.
 High school courses are taught using a variety of teaching and learning strategies which are research-based and proven to be effective with High School-aged learners.
 Great care is taken to ensure students develop the confidence, knowledge, and the personal, critical thinking skills and independent learning skills to be successful in higher education and their personal and professional lives in the 21st century.

-Students are assessed through a variety of interim, continuous and end of unit/trimester assessments, and students in the High School are often required to undertake long-term research and/or problem-based projects.
+Students are assessed through a variety of interim, continuous and end of unit assessments, and students in the High School are often required to undertake long-term research and problem-based projects.

 In the fall of Grade 9, students take the PSAT-9 and in Grade 10 and 11 they take the PSAT/NMQST.
 These CollegeBoard assessments are the best preparation for the SAT which students take during the Spring of Grade 11.
 Core academic courses throughout High School prepare students for the SAT through developing college-readiness skills in reading, writing, mathematics, critical thinking and analysis.